Klipper3d/klipper/README.md

 (e.g. remove HBP, change the HBP sensor to match what you have, change x,y, and z limits).
 Update the "serial:" line under [mcu] to match the filename found in the previous step.
-Add the following two lines at the top of you printer.cfg file to enable Mainsail support.
+Add the following line at the top of you printer.cfg file to enable Mainsail support.
-[include mainsail.cfg]
+- [include mainsail.cfg]
 Click save and restart.

 Following the normal installation steps, run make menuconfig.
 Choose an atmega1280, 16mhz, and uart0.  (see below for note about atmega2560).

+Edit src/svr/Makefile and change the line that sets FLASH_DEVICE to point to your mcu (the same /dev/serial/by-id that you changed in printer.cfg).
+Save your changes.

 Run make flash.
 This should flash your mightyboard.
 If not, I have found times where I needed to power the mightboard off and back on